-matrix(data = NA, nrow = 1, ncol = 1, byrow = FALSE,dimnames = NULL)
+matrix(data = NA, nrow = 4, ncol = 6, dimnames = NULL)

-NA: An optional data vector.
+• NA: An optional data vector.

-nrow: The desired number of rows.
+• nrow: number of rows needed

-ncol: The desired number of columns.
+• ncol: The number of columns needed.

-dimnames: NULL or a list of length 2 giving the row and column names respectively.
+• dimnames: NULL or a list of length 2 giving the row and column names respectively.

-Below are the steps used in the R program to rotate a given matrix 90-degree clockwise rotation.
-In this R program, we directly give the values to built-in functions.
-And print the function result.
-Here we used variables Matx for assigning matrix with values 1 to 9.
+Here we use variables Matx for assigning a matrix with values 1 to 9.
 Rotate the matrix by calling like t(apply(Matx, 2, rev)).
 Here the apply() returns a vector or array obtained by applying a function to an array or matrix.
 The function t() helps to get the transpose of the given matrix of the data frame.

 STEP 1: Assign variable Matx with matrix values